-Even when you do core exercises that recruit more of one muscle than the others you'll notice that you still have to engage your entire midsection to do them right, which is proof that these muscles are never working completely alone.
+Even when you do core exercises that recruit more of one muscle than the others, you'll notice that you still have to engage your entire midsection to do them right, which is proof that these muscles are never working completely alone.

-Other types of unexpected movements that engage your core include: jumping because your body has to brace itself against the impact when you land, anything that's done in a plank position, and compound exercises like squats that engage multiple muscle groups at once.
+Other types of unexpected movements that engage your Core include: jumping because your body has to brace itself against the impact when you land, anything that's done in a plank position, and compound exercises like squats that engage multiple muscle groups at once.

-- If you feel the tension in your lower back and during any of these exercises, stop and reset, making sure your abs are really engaged and that your back is not arched.
+- If you feel the tension in your lower back during any of these exercises, stop and reset, making sure your abs are engaged and that your back is not arched.
 You can also try starting with fewer reps.

-Plank is a core workout to strengthen your Abs.
+Plank is a core workout to strengthen your Abs

-- They improve your posture
+- They improve your posture.

-- Help get rid of back pain
+- Help get rid of back pain.

-- Your movements are better coordinated
+- Your movements are better coordinated.

 - Improve your body flexibility

-- They help improve your metabolism
+- They help improve your metabolism.

 There are various other extensions of these planks.

 Lie on the mat on your back and raise your legs perpendicular to the floor.
 Slowly lower one leg while keeping the other one perpendicular.
 Get it close to the mat without touching it.
 Return it to its position and slowly lower the other leg.
-Both the legs should be straight.
+Both legs should be straight.

 Lie flat and keep your hands behind your head.
-Bring your knees inwards creating a 90-degree angle.
+Bring your knees inwards, creating a 90-degree angle.
 Start pulling your legs towards your chest.
 Now crunch your abs.
 Hold for a few seconds and then go back to the original position.

 Long Arm Crunch:

 Lie down and keep your knees bent.
 Place your hands behind your head and interlace your fingers.
-Lift the upper part of your body along with your hands and hold for about two seconds.
+Lift the upper part of your body along with your hands and hold it for about two seconds.
 Go back slowly to the initial position.

 You have to be careful while attempting any new exercise and consider your body first.
-If there are any pains in the body please take advice from a doctor.
+If there are any pains in the body, please take advice from a doctor.